konstantinosM/use-cases/README.md

 Every use case was divided into four scripts:

-_data_prep.R:                Data preparation (Download OMICS data and biological network, Diff.
+_data_prep.R/.Rmd:                Data preparation (Download OMICS data and biological network, Diff.
 Exp. and creation of indicator matrices)

 _kpm.R:                      Execute KPM on biological network and indicator matrices